software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 > Exercise 7
 >
-> During the course, each group will develop a project described by the Product Owner in the [project description](/project-description).
+> During the course, each team will develop a project described by the Product Owner in the [project description](/project-description).
 >
 > Come up with at least five _well-written_ user stories based on the project description.
 Use the INVEST criteria to explain, why your user stories are well-written.
 >